I am a Creative Specialist in Graphic Communication, focused on projects that tackle societal issues or contribute to enriching culture.

 Graphical analysis

 We are here to help you is a series of projects in which I revisit my personal experience applying for mental health aid from public services in the UK.
-It starts by translating the journey into a flowchart and then zooms in progressively through different lenses of graphical analysis.
+The aim is to map the existing procedures and identify the obstacles patients encounter.

 100% — Diagramming